Confidentiality & Medical Records

 For further information, please refer to our Privacy Notice

-Download our Information Governance Leaflet
+Download our Information Governance Leaflet (PDF, 91KB)

 Care.Data or GPES is a new national initiative developed by NHS England and managed by the HSCIC (Health and Social Care Information Centre) includes the extraction of Personal Confidential Data (PCD) from practices' clinical systems.
 Information that will be extracted includes: NHS Number, date of birth, postcode and gender which will allow patents' GP data to be linked to their hospital data.
 The purpose of this is intended to help the NHS design and develop future health care services and provided joined up information with regard to how patients are treated and managed between different NHS organisations.